glynnbird/couchwarehouse/README.md

 - conflicted document bodies are ignored
 - objects are flattened
 - arrays are stored as their JSON representation
-- your data needs to be consistent.
+- your data needs to be relativelyconsistent.
 The SQL schema is created from the first document of that type that *couchwarehouse* sees.
 If you have documents of the same type whose schema varies slightly across the database, then this may not work.
 You can, however, use a "transform" function to fill in missing fields and tidy up the data a bit.
+As of version 1.3, there won't be errors from changes in schema, but couchwarehouse doesn't magically migrate your schema as it changes over time.

 ## Using programmatically